google/u2f-ref-code/u2f-chrome-extension/README.md

 register and sign requests on them.
 The bottom half included in the extension supports USB security keys.

-The extension includes support for deferring to an another extension as another bottom half helper.
+The extension includes support for deferring to an another extension or packaged app as another bottom half helper.
 This can be useful for prototyping other token form factors or transports, e.g. Bluetooth.
+(Note that the Chrome Bluetooth APIs are only available from packaged apps.)

-To register an extension with the U2F extension as a bottom half helper, the U2F extension needs to have the extension's id added to its whitelist.
+To register an app/extension with the U2F extension as a bottom half helper, the U2F extension needs to have the helper's id added to its whitelist.
-E.g. if the helper's extension id is 'mycoolnewhelper', modify the U2F extension's externally_connectable section in the manifest to include the helper's extension id, like so:
+E.g. if the helper's id is 'mycoolnewhelper', modify the U2F extension's externally_connectable section in the manifest to include the helper's id, like so:

 ```javascript
 "externally_connectable": {